A clickable image allows anyone to click on an image and be taken to a page you specify. Said another way, you want the image itself to be a link.

 Click the Text tab in the top right corner.

 This tab shows you the HTML for your image.
 Simply copy that whole bit of code and paste it wherever HTML is accepted (like in a sidebar widget).

 Step 7 (optional): If this is an affiliate link, make the link nofollow

-Simply add this bit of code in the HTML right before the closing tag (>) of the first link:
+To add the nofollow tag, simply add this bit of code in the HTML right before the closing tag (>) of the first link:

 I’ve inserted it below.
 See the highlighted text.